Downloafy/Steam_Market_Item_NameIDs_Fetcher/readme.md

 This repo is to fetch the Item_NameIDs of steam items, specifically for tf2 and cs2.
 This is only used for my google spreadsheet but you can use it for whatever.

+THIS REPO USES Node.js only so please use it in order to avoid any errors

 # Table Of Contents

  - [Installation](#installation)